 Planning and Health

-31 Wisconsin communities have been have been recognized "for their work to improve health in their communities" as a part of the Wisconsin Healthy Communities Designation program.
-Communities received either a gold, silver or bronze designation in the first year of the program offered by the University of Wisconsin Population Health Institute (UWPHI) in collaboration with a variety of statewide group.
-Want to learn more?
-Visit the WHCD website for more information about the program and to learn about the designation criteria.
+29 Wisconsin communities have been recognized "for their work to improve health in their communities" as a part of the Wisconsin Healthy Communities Designation program's second cohort.
+The inaugural designees were announced in 2018.
+Communities received either a gold, silver or bronze designation in the program offered by the University of Wisconsin Population Health Institute (UWPHI) in collaboration with a variety of statewide groups.

 Workshop on Building Healthy Communities in Wisconsin